-Use the primary documents assigned to the course as evidence (when they address the question, of course).
+Use the primary documents assigned to the course as evidence (when they address the extend the deadline accordingly.

+Always type and save your contribution on a separate document (and preferably back it up online) before you copy/paste into the textbox on BBL. question, of course).
 For instance, you could say: "Lady Montagu's letter suggests that members of the British upper class felt threatened by some medical discoveries.
 In fact, they were reluctant to embrace the smallpox vaccine because they associated the procedure with superstitious "Oriental" traditions.
 (Mary Wortley Montagu, On Smallpox Inoculations, p.
 1)"